-She has held 6 solo shows and participated in numerous group exhibitions, such as Drawing Matters, Spectrum Gallery and Albany Vancouver Art Centre, Sens-ation, Taipei/Perth exchange, Now and Then, A Hundred Years of Art and Design In Western Australia, Pica, Gotham Times Ten, Pica, Autumn in Venice, Palazzo Correr, Venice, First International Biennale of Women Artists, Stockholm, Art Dock, Art Contemporain Australien, Noumea, Four of the West, EMR Gallery Sydney.
+She has held 6 solo shows and participated in numerous group exhibitions, such as Stories from Home, Mundaring Art Centre, Drawing Matters, Spectrum Gallery and Albany Vancouver Art Centre, Sens-ation, Taipei/Perth exchange, Now and Then, A Hundred Years of Art and Design In Western Australia, Pica, Gotham Times Ten, Pica, Autumn in Venice, Palazzo Correr, Venice, First International Biennale of Women Artists, Stockholm, Art Dock, Art Contemporain Australien, Noumea, Four of the West, EMR Gallery Sydney.

 Marie’s work has been acquired by numerous public and private collections, such as: Artbank; Bunbury Regional Art Gallery; Curtin University Art Collection; Central Institute of Technology Art Collection; Royal Perth Hospital Collection; Holmes a Court Collection, Mundaring Sire Collection, Allens Arthur Robinson Collection, Carlton Holdings Collection, Carl and Jane Altmann Collection.

-With a strong basis in drawing, Marie’s visual art practice includes painting, textiles and installation.
+With a strong basis in drawing, Marie’s visual art practice includes painting, drawing, textiles, and installation.

 Reviews & Articles

 Jan Altman Happy Stories catalogue essay 2004

 Terry Ann White Work on Paper , catalogue essay , 1991